Resilience of dynamical systems: Variation of parameters

-determines a threshold of resilience for the equilibrium $x_0^s$ of \eqref{eq:parametric-ode}$_{\lambda_0}$ against the time-dependent change of parameters $\gamma$, in the sense that for all $r<r_\gamma^{*}(x_0^s)$, the solution $\widetilde x_{\gamma,r}(t)$ of \eqref{eq:init-probA} is able to \emph{end-point track the curve of quasi-static equilibria} $x^s_{\gamma(t)}$.
-On the other hand the inferior of $r_\gamma^{*}(\cdot)$ over the stable equilibria of \eqref{eq:parametric-ode}$_{\lambda_0}$ can be regarded as a threshold of resilience for the whole system \eqref{eq:parametric-ode}$_{\lambda_0}$ against the time-dependent change of parameters $\gamma$.

 This statement assumes further significance if we look at rate-induced tipping as of a \emph{nonautonomous bifurcation}.
-Then, the bifurcation point $r_\gamma^{*}$ can be used to construct a distance to bifurcation analogous to the one in Definition \ref{dist_to_bif_def}.
-There is, however, a substantial difference.
-The tipping point $r_\gamma^{*}$ depends on the function $\gamma$ that realizes the variation of parameters.
-Therefore, it is beneficial to investigate the continuous dependence of $r^*_\gamma$ with respect to the variation of $\gamma$.
+Then, the bifurcation point $r_\gamma^{*}$ can be used to construct a distance to bifurcation analogous to the one in Definition~\ref{dist_to_bif_def}. \begin{defn}[Distance to rate-induced tipping] Let $\A_0$ be an attractor of the past limit-problem, and $\A_f$ the ``corresponding" attractor of the future limit-problem.
+The \textit{distance to rate-induced tipping} for \eqref{eq:init-probA} and for $\A_0$ is defined as